 Students must maintain a cumulative 2.0 GPA.

 Main campus scholarship awards will only pay for main campus coursework.
 Students may receive only one Tech-funded academic scholarship in any semester.
-Scholarship recipients must live in a residence hall or receive an exemption to the residency requirements from the Residential Life Office in accordance with established University policy.
+Scholarship recipients must live in a residence hall or receive an exemption to the residency requirements from the Office of Residential Life in accordance with established University policy.
 Recipients are responsible for making on-campus housing arrangements.
-Students who live in Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas are considered in-state for tuition purposes and therefore eligible for academic scholarship awards.
+Students who live in Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas are considered in-state for tuition purposes and are therefore eligible for academic scholarship awards.
 Original ACT or SAT reports should not be altered.
 Superscores or recalculated exam scores, using subset scores from multiple exams, will not be accepted.
-A traditional-aged high school student who opts to take the GED and scores a minimum of 580 may apply for academic scholar awards.
+A traditional-aged high school student who opts to take the GED and scores a minimum of 680 may apply for academic scholar awards.
 Students receiving scholar awards must be U.S. citizens.

 All scholarship recipients must be admitted to the University with a Free Application for Federal Student Aid application (FAFSA) on file before a scholarship will be credited to a student's account.
 All additional information requested by the Financial Aid Office must be submitted by December 1 in order to meet the aid application requirements for second semester renewal.
 For all subsequent semesters, the FAFSA and all requested documentation must be on file by August 1 each year.

 Scholarships are awarded for consecutive fall and spring terms only and do not cover summer terms.
-Scholarships can be deferred for up to one year upon Scholarship Committee approval.
+Scholarships may be deferred for up to one year upon Scholarship Committee approval.
 A deferment must be requested in writing prior to the semester for the scholarship award.

-Students who receive scholarship awards are responsible for knowing their renewal requirements printed on their award notification or available online at http://www.atu.edu/admissions/.
+Students who receive scholarship awards are responsible for knowing the renewal requirements printed on their award notification or online at http://www.atu.edu/admissions/.
 Receipt, continued receipt, or renewal of all academic scholarships is also contingent upon the student honoring the Arkansas Tech University Student Code of Conduct as well as local, state, and federal laws.
 Transfer, CLEP, AP, and IB credit cannot be used to qualify for scholarship renewal.

 To remain in compliance with Act 323 of 2009, the University reserves the right to cancel or modify any scholarship funded by the institution at any time.